What Is Cyber Resilience? Why It Is Important?

 What are the Four Cyber Resilience Elements?

-2. Identify and detect – This includes continuous security monitoring and surface management of threats to detect anomalies and possible data breaches and data leaks before any serious damage occurs.
+- Identify and detect – This includes continuous security monitoring and surface management of threats to detect anomalies and possible data breaches and data leaks before any serious damage occurs.

-3. Respond and recover – This involves adequate incident response planning to ensure continuity of business, even if you are the victim of a cyberattack.
+- Respond and recover – This involves adequate incident response planning to ensure continuity of business, even if you are the victim of a cyberattack.

 How Does Cyber Resilience Work?

-When put into practise, cyber resilience needs to be considered a preventive measure to counteract human error and insecure (and hardware) software.
+When put into practice, cyber resilience needs to be considered a preventive measure to counteract human error and insecure (and hardware) software.
 The goal of cyber resilience, therefore, is to aggressively protect the entire Enterprise, taking into account all the vulnerable components in the infrastructure.

 Cyber resilience has grown to cover four main components: Threat Protection, Recovery, Adaptability, and Durability.